This article is part of a larger series on Accounting Software.

-Thank you for completing this free tutorial for QuickBooks Online, our best overall pick for small business accounting software.
-You will get the most benefit from this tutorial if you follow along in your own QuickBooks account.
-If you don’t already subscribe to QuickBooks Online, you can choose from a 30-day free trial or 50% off for three months.
+This free tutorial aims to help you get the most out of QuickBooks Online, which we ranked as the best overall small business accounting software.
+To achieve the best result from this tutorial, we recommend that you follow along in your own QuickBooks account.
+If you don’t have a QuickBooks Online account yet, you can choose from a 30-day free trial or 50% off for three months.

 This tutorial is one in our series of Free QuickBooks Tutorials.
 The video below and the step-by-step instructions that follow present the same information.

 Click +New at the top of the left menu bar and then select Sales receipt in the first column under Customers, as shown below.